Please screenshot this page and send it to info@mim-essay.com

 • Mention only relevant Oxford resources

-• Keep goals realistic but ambitious
+• Keep your goals specific and realistic

-• Write in clear, simple sentences
+• Use clear and simple sentences

 ⭐ Sample Answer (~250 Words)